OlaoluwaExeter/data_assignment1/docs/Project_Report.md

 Hospitals (1) ────< (M) Doctors (1) ────< (M) Patients (1) ────< (M) Prescriptions

+*	One HOSPITAL → Many DOCTORS
+* 	One DOCTOR → Many PATIENTS
+*	One PATIENT → Many PRESCRIPTIONS
+*	One DOCTOR → Many PRESCRIPTIONS

+## Database Creation**
+   * A new database called `health_db` was created using `CREATE DATABASE health_db;`.
+   * All subsequent tables and queries were executed within this database.

+## Data Loading**
+   * Pre-populated CSV files were imported into each table using `LOAD DATA INFILE`.
+   * Data was checked for missing values and duplicates before analysis.

+## Command-Line Execution**
+   * All SQL commands were executed via the MySQL command line.
+   * Output was stored in a log file (`screen_output.txt`) for reproducibility.

-## SQL Implementation
+## Version Control**

-All SQL files were stored in the /sql/ directory:
+   * SQL scripts and command outputs were maintained in the project repository on GitHub.
+   This ensured that all database operations, queries, and results were **reproducible** and **tracked for changes**.

 ## Data Normalization and Verification

-* To ensure data consistency:
+* To ensure data consistency.

-* Checked for missing values:
+* Checked for missing values.
-*  Checked for duplicates:
+* Checked for duplicates.
-* Verified foreign key integrity:
+* Verified foreign key integrity.
-* No missing references were found, confirming successful normalization:
+* No missing references were found, confirming successful normalization.

 ## Analytical Queries